Commercial Property Insurance Quote Comparison

 • Subsidence

-• Theft
+• Theft or malicious damage

 Commercial contents insurance

-It typically covers things like:
+It typically covers damage caused to things like:

 • Flooring and lighting